Yogi: Etymology

 The term yogini is also used for divine goddesses and enlightened mothers, all revered as aspects of the mother goddess, Devi.

-A yogi, states Banerjea, should not be confused with someone practicing asceticism and excessive self-mortification.
+A yogi should not be confused with someone practicing asceticism and excessive self-mortification.

 Hinduism

 In Hinduism the term yogi refers to an adherent of yoga.

 Textual references

 The earliest evidence of yogis and their spiritual tradition, states Karel Werner, is found in the Keśin hymn 10.136 of the Rigveda, though with the terminology of Rudra who evolved into Shiva worshipped as the lord of Yoga in later Hinduism.
-The Hindu scripture Rigveda uses words of admiration for the Yogis, whom it refers to as Kesin, and describes them as follows (abridged):
+The Hindu scripture Rigveda uses words of admiration for the Yogis, whom it refers to as Keśin, and describes them as follows (abridged):

 The term yogin appears in Katyayana Shrauta-sutra and chapter 6 of Maitri Upanishad, where the implied context and meaning is "a follower of the Yoga system, a contemplative saint".

 The term sometimes refers to a person who belongs to the Natha tradition.
 They usually belong to Shaiva tradition, but some Natha belong to the Vaishnava tradition.
 In both cases, states David Lorenzen, they practice yoga and their principal god tends to be Nirguna, that is a god that is without form and semi-monistic, influenced in the medieval era by the Advaita Vedanta school of Hinduism, Madhyamaka school of Buddhism, as well as Tantra and Yogic practices.

 The Yoga-Bhashya (400 CE), the oldest extant commentary on the Yoga-Sutra offers the following fourfold classification of yogis: